apache/doris/docs/en/sql-reference-v2/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md

             MIN: Find the minimum value.
 Suitable for numeric types.
             MAX: Find the maximum value.
 Suitable for numeric types.
             REPLACE: Replace.
 For rows with the same dimension column, the index column will be imported in the order of import, and the last imported will replace the first imported.
             REPLACE_IF_NOT_NULL: non-null value replacement.
 The difference with REPLACE is that there is no replacement for null values.
-It should be noted here that the default value should be NULL, not a nullable string.
+It should be noted here that the default value should be NULL, not an empty string.
 If it is an empty string, you should replace it with an empty string
             HLL_UNION: The aggregation method of HLL type columns, aggregated by HyperLogLog algorithm.
             BITMAP_UNION: The aggregation mode of BIMTAP type columns, which performs the union aggregation of bitmaps.
             ```